Table of Contents

 Different courses of endocarditis

-At bacterial endocarditis, one can distinguish between an acute and a subacute form (endocarditis lenta).
-Usually, the first form is a staphylococci-infection with quickly progressive course, fever and shivers, tachycardia, and clouded awareness, quick cardiac and renal insufficiency and multi organ failure.
+With bacterial endocarditis, one can distinguish between an acute and a subacute (endocarditis lenta) form.
+Usually, the 1st form is due to a Staphylococci infection with a quickly progressive course, fever and shivers, tachycardia and clouded awareness, quick cardiac and renal insufficiency and multi-organ failure.
 If this form is not treated immediately, its course is usually lethal.

-Typical pathogen of endocarditis lenta is Streptoccocus viridans.
+The typical pathogen of endocarditis lenta is Streptococcus viridans.
 The beginning of this form is insidious with unspecific fever.
-The course is slow and is accompanied with increasing cardiac insufficiency.
+The course is slow and is accompanied by increasing cardiac insufficiency.

-Besides anamnesis, where the physician has to enquire for previous interventions on the patients with cardiac defects or for intravenous drug abuse, and the clinical picture, transesophageal echocardiography (TEE) is part of the diagnostic procedure.
-With this method, valvular vegetations from 2–3 mm and eventually present valvular defects can be detected.
+Besides anamnesis, where the physician has to inquire about previous interventions on the patients with cardiac defects as well as for IV drug abuse and the overall clinical picture, transesophageal echocardiography (TEE) is also a part of the diagnostic procedure.
+With this method, valvular vegetations from 2–3 mm, and eventually valvular defects, can be detected.

 Diagnosis of bacterial endocarditis

-For diagnostic of bacterial endocarditis, the Duke criteria are suitable.
-If two primary criteria or one primary criterion and three secondary criteria or five secondary criteria are present, infectious endocarditis is probable.
+For the diagnosis of bacterial endocarditis, the Duke criteria are suitable.
+If 2 primary criteria, or 1 primary criterion and 3 secondary criteria, or 5 secondary criteria, are present, infectious endocarditis is probable.

 The primary criteria include:

-- At least two positive blood cultures with typical pathogens before start of antibiotic therapy
+- At least 2 positive blood cultures with typical pathogens before the start of antibiotic therapy

 - Positive echocardiography finding